casdoor/casdoor-website/docs/provider/email/overview.md

 ## Modify email content

-You can use the following placeholders to display some variables
+You can use the following placeholders to display some variables.

 1. `%{user.friendlyName}` is the Display name of user.